 Step 6: Wipe Tools With Isopropyl Alcohol

-Soak a rag with isopropyl alcohol and wipe down all tools surfaces.
+Soak a rag with isopropyl alcohol and wipe down all tool surfaces.
 Isopropyl alcohol helps to disinfect poison ivy-affected surfaces.
 Use isopropyl alcohol that's at least 70 percent.

 Step 7: Apply Linseed Oil